 If the human lifespan expectancy were compared in 1800 and 2012, one would see that a substantial difference.
 Increased life-expectancy can be attributed to the wide range of technological advancements and effective public health initiatives.
 Improved sanitation, new drugs and treatment methods, and many other factors have improved the quality of life in humans.
 We live to see age-related consequences because these advancements are continually being modified to delay death.

-______________________________________________________END

-Comparison between aging and apoptotic transcriptome (Laun et al. 2005)

-CLS screen of 550 mutants (Burtner et al. 2011)

-Catalase activity in the star strains by catalase dose-depedent inhibitors (AZT?)

-Gourlay and Aysough Nature review 2005 on actin, ROS, apoptosis and ageing.

-(Breitenbach et al. 2005; Gourlay et al. 2004)

-Compromised cellular responses to DNA damage accelerate chronological aging by incurring cell wall fragility in Saccharomyces cerevisiae, Shanshan Yu • Xian-en Zhang • Guanjun Chen • Weifeng Liu.
-This paper seems to argues for a connection from DNA damage to CLS.

 References